Knowing how to use Photoshop to create a glossy effect allows you to add luster to the subjects in your digital photos and other images.

 This is one of the techniques you can use to add a glossy filter over an image.
-Although this technique may not work on all images, I like to show how to use it because it can be a helpful tool when learning photoshop and is useful in a time pinch.
+Although this technique may not work on all images, I like to show how to use it because it can be a helpful tool when learning Photoshop and is useful in a time pinch.

-Step 1: Open the photo that you would like to add gloss to in Photoshop.
-Most all photos will work with this filter as long as you don’t have any previous effects on the image that could distort the new filter.
+Step 1: Open the photo that you would like to add gloss texture to in Photoshop.
+Most photos will work with this filter as long as you don’t have any previous effects on the image that could distort the new filter.

 Step 2: Once your image is open in Photoshop, navigate to the top menu bar and click on Filter > Render > Lighting Effects to display a dialog box where you can enter settings to create a glossy look.